 Hammer toe is a condition which causes one or more of the smaller toes to become bent upwards.
-The toe can be straightened but if ignored, it may become a permanent deformity.
-This toe injury is often caused by wearing shoes that are too small as they force the toes into a shortened position which makes them bend upwards.
-Correcting this injury early on is key to making a full recovery.
+Often caused by wearing shoes that are too small, early treatment is important to prevent permenant deformity.

 Each of the 4 smaller toes consists of 3 bones called phalanges, forming two interphalangeal joints.
 The toe bends at the proximal or first interphalangeal joint.
 Initially, it can be straightened, but if left untreated, this can become a permanent deformity.